 Mr. Loo joined our Group as the Chief Financial Officer on 18 May 2020.
-He has the overall responsibility for overseeing the Group's financial matters, including financial planning, financial reporting and administration.
+He has the overall responsibility for overseeing the Groups' financial matters, including financial planning, financial reporting and administration.

-- 1. Save as disclosed in the Directors' Profile for Mr. Fong Wern Sheng, none of the key senior management has any family relationship with any other Directors and/or substantial shareholders of the Company. - 2.
-None of the key senior management has any conflict of interest with the Company. - 3.
-None of the key senior management has been convicted for any offences against the law other than traffic offences (if any) within the past five (5) years. - 4.
-The Director's & key senior managements' shareholding are as disclosed in page 126 of this Annual Report.
+- 1. Save as disclosed in the notes to Directors' Profile, none of the key senior management has any family relationship with any other Directors and/or substantial shareholders of the Company. - 2.
+None of the key senior management has any conflict of interest with the Company. - None of the key senior management has been convicted for any offences against the law other than traffic offences (if any) within the past five (5) years. - 4.
+The Director's & key senior managements' shareholding are as disclosed in page 136 of this Annual Report.